johnhuang1225/my-learning-record/AWS/EC2.md

 Use SSH to connect to your server, and execute `cat /proc/cpuinfo` and `free -m` to gain information about its CPU and memory.

+### 1.5 Allocating a public IP address

+You’ve already launched some virtual servers while reading this book.
+Each virtual server was connected to a public IP address automatically.
+But every time you launched or stopped a virtual server, the public IP address changed.
+If you want to host an application under a fixed IP address, this won’t work.
+AWS offers a service called Elastic IP addresses for allocating fixed public IP addresses.
+You can allocate and associate a public IP address to a virtual web server with the following steps:

+- 1 Open the Management Console and go to the EC2 service.
+- 2 Choose Elastic IPs from the submenu.
+You’ll see an overview of public IP addresses, as shown in figure 3.21.
+- 3 Allocate a public IP address by clicking Allocate New Address.

+Now you can associate the public IP address with a virtual server of your choice:

+- 1 Select your public IP address and choose Associate Address from the Actions menu.
+A dialog similar to figure 3.22 appears.
+- 2 Enter your virtual server’s instance ID in the Instance field.
+Your web server is the only virtual server running at the moment, so you can begin typing i- and use auto-completion to choose the server ID.
+- 3 Click Associate to finish the process.

+Your virtual server is now accessible through the public IP address you allocated at the beginning of this section.
+Point your browser to this IP address, and you should see the placeholder page as you did in section 3.5.
+Allocating a public IP address can be useful if you have to make sure the endpoint to your application doesn’t change, even if you have to replace the virtual server behind the scenes.
+For example, assume that virtual server A is running and has an associated Elastic IP address.
+The following steps let you replace the virtual server with a new one without interruption:

+- 1 Start a new virtual server B to replace running server A.
+- 2 Install and start applications and all dependencies on virtual server B.
+- 3 Disassociate the Elastic IP from virtual server A, and associate it with virtual server B.

+Requests using the Elastic IP address will now be routed to virtual server B without interruption.
+You can also connect multiple public IP addresses with a virtual server by using multiple network interfaces, as described in the next section.
+This can be useful if you need to host different applications running on the same port or if you want to use a unique fixed public IP address for different websites.
+WARNING IPv4 addresses are rare.
+To prevent stockpiling Elastic IP addresses, AWS will charge you for Elastic IP addresses that aren’t associated with a server.
+You’ll clean up the allocated IP address at the end of the next section.